steviet108/Qualifying-Loans/README.md

 ![Fintech image from Getty stock images](fintech-image.png)

 This Loan Qualifying Application uses the CLI or Command Line Interface to match applicants with qualifying loans.
 It is an example of modular code that has functions in separate files as to work more efficiently and also to enable easier maintenance.
-The user downloads the app from the GitHub Repository,(see below) and runs the app in there terminal, and answers a few questions regarding there credit score, monthly debt, monthly income, home value and the desired loan amount.
+The user downloads the app from the GitHub Repository,(see below) and runs the app in their terminal, and answers a few questions regarding their credit score, monthly debt, monthly income, home value and the desired loan amount.
 The application takes this info and calculates the debt to income ratio and the loan to value ratio and uses these with a few other factors to present a list of qualifying loans.
 The user then has the option to save this list to a new csv file, or opt out of saving to a file, and in the event the user does not qualify for a loan, the application lets the user know that as well.

 ---
 ##  Technologies